-JOHAN ABDULLAH

-Pillar Leader, Youth For The Future

-Director of Human Resources
+JOHAN ABDULLAH Pillar Leader, Youth For The Future Director of Human Resources 66 2022 has been a productive year of action for the pillar.
 We made great strides in moving ahead with the three-year Kedah Eco-Schools Programme.
 We also sponsored a third school, reinforcing our commitment to empowering youths to take climate action through creative solutions that benefit people and the planet.
+99